Solutions to common issues with Guard Dog. If you don't find your issue here, check the FAQ or visit the WordPress.org support forums.

 - Verify your current IP (whatismyipaddress.com)

-- Whitelist the IP WordPress is seeing
+- Whitelist the IP Guard Dog is detecting

 - Remove old/wrong entries